Aahil13/Scriptify/README.md

 On Linux servers, it is adviced to have various users that run their individual services.
 This project will simplify this process.

+## Prerequisites
+To use this project, you'll need to have `Bash` installed on your system.

 ## How to use 🛠

 This project contains various folders for different Operating systems.
 To use this project, follow the step below: